meltface-80/Roon-Random-Albums-Extension/README.md

 # Random Albums — a Roon extension

-> **Note:** If you are running a version newer than v1.5.35, please roll back.
+> **Note:** If you are running a v1.6.x build, please roll back.
 A bad release sequence broke several features.
 Stop and remove your container, then reinstall from the v1.5.35 tarball using the instructions below.

 A web UI that shows a screenful of random albums from your Roon library, with instant whole-library search, playback actions targeting any zone, and more.